“Don’t spend time beating on a wall, hoping to transform it into a door” – Coco Chanel, founder of Chanel.

 - If I had different tools or resources, could I create a door here?

-Sometimes we come up against barriers that we can’t move and we’re stuck with the one solution that we found first – banging against the door.
+Sometimes we come up against barriers that we can’t move and we’re stuck with the one solution that we found first – banging against the wall.
 As Coco Chanel indicates, blindly banging away does nothing.
 Asking ourselves about why we are doing it and what we want can help us re-frame the challenge ahead of us.